bup/bup/Documentation/bup-on.1.md

 # NAME

-bup-on - run a bup server locally and client remotely
+bup-on - run a bup on a remote host, communicating with a local server

 # SYNOPSIS